 Studies show that almost one in three people experience mental health issues at some stage in their life.
 In 2017 alone, 1.4 million people were referred to NHS mental health therapy services.

-1 in 5 women experiences perinatal mental health problems – most commonly depression and anxiety.
+1 in 5 women experience perinatal mental health problems – most commonly depression and anxiety.
 In February 2018, NHS England pledged an extra £23 million to improve perinatal mental health services.
 This funding is part of a wider programme to provide access to an additional 30,000 women receiving specialist mental health care by 2021.

 As a result of additional funding, assessment and care for perinatal women with complex and severe mental health issues are carried about by a specialist community of Doctors, nurses, occupational therapists, psychologists and psychiatrists